xvik/gradle-use-python-plugin/README.md

 * Works with directly installed python or docker container (with python)
 * Creates local (project-specific) virtualenv (project-specific python copy)
-* Installs required pip modules (virtualenv by default, but could be global installation)
+* Installs required pip modules (venv by default (with fallback to virtualenv), but could be global installation)
 * Support requirements.txt file (limited by default)
+* Compatible with gradle configuration cache
 * Could be used as basement for building plugins for specific python modules (like [mkdocs plugin](https://github.com/xvik/gradle-mkdocs-plugin))